 In this sense, the countries that lead the production of photovoltaic solar energy are China, the United States and India.

-From the main photovoltaic solar installations in the world we highlight:
+Of the main photovoltaic solar installations in the world we highlight:

 Kurnool Ultra Mega Solar Park.
-1,000 MW.
+1.000 Mw.
 India

 Longyangxia Hydro- Solar PV Station.
 850 MW.
 China

-Kamuthi photovoltaic plant.
+Kamuthi Photovoltaic Plant.
 648 MW.
 India

 The Kamuthi Solar Power Project solar photovoltaic plant is located in India.
 Specifically, it is located in Kamuthi, 90 km from Madurai, in the state of Tamil Nadu.

-The installation is capable of generating 648MW.
-This large capacity of electrical production makes it the largest photovoltaic solar power plant in India.
+The facility is capable of generating 648 MW.
+This large electrical production capacity makes it the largest photovoltaic solar power plant in India.

-That facility is a photovoltaic solar power plant located in the United States, near Rosamond in the state of California.
+This facility is a photovoltaic solar power plant located in the United States, near Rosamond in the state of California.

-One of the remarkable features of this solar installation, compared to other photovoltaic plants of these dimensions, is that it uses a smaller number of photovoltaic panels.
-The photovoltaic panels used are of greater efficiency and are mounted on single axis trackers to optimize reception of solar radiation at each moment of the day.
-Another noteworthy feature is that other major US plants use a larger number of cadmium teloride photovoltaic modules instead of conventional silicon photovoltaic crystalline technology.
+One of the remarkable characteristics of this solar installation, compared to other photovoltaic plants of this size, is that it uses a smaller number of photovoltaic panels.
+The photovoltaic panels used are of higher efficiency and are mounted on single axis trackers to optimize the reception of solar radiation at all times of the day.
+Another notable feature is that other major plants in the United States use a larger number of cadmium telluride photovoltaic modules rather than conventional crystalline silicon photovoltaic technology.

-The Copper Mountain Solar photovoltaic solar installation consists of 4 floors.
+The Copper Mountain Solar photovoltaic solar installation is made up of 4 plants.
 It is located in the state of Nevada, in the USA.
-With the addition of all the plants, this solar plant has the capacity to generate 552MW of electrical power through the use of solar energy.
+With the sum of all the plants, this solar plant has the capacity to generate 552 MW of electrical power through the use of solar energy.